Genz17/Genz17.github.io/_posts/2022-10-31-vim-settings.md

 layout: archive
 ---
 After trying a lot of IDEs and editors, I still feel that VIM/Neovim is what I want.
+In order to use the same editor at every machine, I decided not to use any plugin.
 Here I would like to share my .vimrc.

 ```
 set nocompatible